Essential Tips for Perfect Sahara Desert Tours

-- Sunglasses and headscarf (turbans) to protect your eyes from the strong sun in the regions of the south and the dust and sun of the desert.
+- Sunglasses and headscarves (turbans) to protect your eyes from the strong sun in the regions of the south and the dust and sun of the desert.

 - A flashlight to use at night at the campsite.

-As the Sahara desert runs along the border with Algeria, you should be aware that you are travelling from the centre of the country to the eastern side.
+As the Sahara desert runs along the border with Algeria, you should be aware that you are traveling from the center of the country to the eastern side.
 You will drive for about 6 to 7 hours per day.